Melbourne’s median house price moderates in the latest quarter

 Find your suburb on the clickable maps for houses or units.

 Would you like custom historical data series for your suburb or area?
 Click here to find out more.

-Members can download the full list of median prices by suburb in the member centre section of this website, under the Research Bulletin section (News & Publications).
+Members can log in and download the full list of median prices by suburb here.
 If you have forgotten your number, call our Membership department on 9205 6632 or email.

 |City of Greater Geelong

 |City of Greater Bendigo

 Note: regional median prices are based on 12 months ending the quarter

 Click here to find out what a median is, what seasonal adjustment is and why the REIV uses them.

 This graph shows median house and unit prices in Melbourne over the past decade in seasonally adjusted terms.